devbali/gitchat/README.md

 Chatting based on git

 ## Note
-* Please do not clone this repository and use it, because then the entire world sees your chats
+* Please do not clone this repository and use it, because this is the main repo that everyone will fork off of
-*
+* Either fork this to a public repository or make your own private repository using this code

 ## Dependencies
 * Python version 3.0